davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 @list2004 List derives a more generalised version of the CJT that reinforces the importance of the absolute margin p(H|E) vs p(~H|E) but that this also depends on the prior p(H).
 The significance of the absolute margin can be reduced if the assumption of symmetric jurior competence is relaxed.

-**Voter Independence** Voters' choices are independent of one another.

-@boland1989 Boland generalizes CJT for when voter competence varies and there is some dependence between voters.
-Graph on p186 - the greater the dependence, the less the CJT effect.
-Increasing R (the dependence between voters) is the same as decreasing N.

-@ladha1992 generalises the CJT assumption related to correlated votes.
-Key assumptions: they vote individually and share a common goal.
-This can be viewed as sincerity.
+@baker1976's original proof required **Voter Homogeneity** - that voters had the same competence as each other.
+This rather strict and empricially implausible requirement has since been relaxed in a number of ways.  @grofman1978 (p3) generalized the Condorcet Jury Theorem for normally distributed voter competence rather than voter homogeneity. @owen1989 later generalized the Theorem for distribution free results (except for knife edges when voter competence was very close to random).
+As long as _average_ voter competence is better than random, CJT is still valid.

+The importance of difference has also been proved in a variety of ways.  @kanazawa1998 demonstrated that heterogeneous groups are better than homogeneous ones at selecting the correct alternative for any given level of average competence greater than random.  @fey2003 examined the sensitivity of competence to majories and showed that, in large enough electorates, the CJT holds as long as the average competence of the voters is greater than the fraction of votes needed for passage.  @kaniovski2010 demonstrated that a negative correlation of voter competence increases the competence of the majority, while positive correlation decreases it.

+While heterogeneity can obviously exist between voters, it can also exist within them.  @kirstein2006 examined how individual differences between type I and II errors affects majority competence and demonstrated that groups with average competence below random can still outperform competent individuals, provided they have positive detection skills and are not too biased towards either type I or II errors.
+More recently, @stone2014 has shown that opposite forms of bias within groups can be used to enhance majority competence.
+Rather than relying on voter homogeneity, these recent ehancments to CJT show how voter diversity strengthens the epistemic claims of democracy.

+More voters with higher competence increases the likelihood of a majority being correct but this relies on **Voter Independence**.
+If average voter competence is high, but all voters just take their lead from a single expert, then a majority vote will have no more epistemic value than that of the single expert.

+No actual democracy can satisfy this requirement though.
+Politics is a collective endeavour where people attempt to pursuade and cajole others.
+Some dependency is inevitable whenever voters have access to the same information and watch the same media.
+Luckily however, the requirement for voter independence is not strict.

-Findings: CJT can be generalised for large groups but not for small ones.
-The likelihood that the majority is correct is inversely related to the averages of the coefficients of correlation.
-Because of this, opposing views are critical to democratic function p618
+@boland1989 generalized the CJT for when voter competence varies and there is some dependence between voters.
+The empistemic value of majority voting is reduced by dependence but not fatally so.
+Increasing the dependence between voters has the same effect as decreasing the number of voters, so some dependency can be overcome with larger groups.  @ladha1992 further generalised the CJT for correlated votes amongst individuals who share a common goal.
+The likelihood that the majority is correct is inversely related to the averages of the coefficients of correlation, showing again the that opposing views are critical to democratic function.
+He further proved teh CJT for symmetrically dependent votes (@lahda1993).

 @berg1993 It is shown that negative intra-voter correlation improves on jury competence in the sense that the probability of a correct decision increases.
 Positive correlation, on the other hand, tends to decrease jury competence.
 Although dependence among jury members has the effect that jury competence no longer approaches infallibility as the size of the jury increases, jury competence is still better than individual competence.

-@lahda1993 This paper seeks to generalize CJT for symmetrically dependent votes p70

-**Voter Homogeneity** Voters are homogeneous, i.e., p, =p= p for all i.

-Grofman (1978) generalized the Condorcet Jury Theorem by replacing Assumption 2 (voter homogeneity) with the assumption that voter competence is normally distributed with a variance equal to the binomial variance. p3

-@owen1989 generalizes a distribution free results (except for knife edges)

-@Kanazawa1998 I demonstrate that, as long as CJT holds (in that the mean individual competence ≥(1/2)+(1/2n)), heterogeneous groups are better at making the correct decision than homogeneous groups for any given level of mean competence.

-@fey2003 We show that, in large enough electorates, a jury theorem holds as long as the average competence of the voters is greater than the fraction of votes needed for passage. p28

-@Kaniovski2010 proves two theorems for homogeneous juries that arise from different solutions to the problem of aggregation of dichotomous choice.
-It shows that negative correlation increases the competence of the jury, while positive correlation decreases the competence of the jury.
-It also shows that for positive correlation, an enlargement of the jury can be detrimental up to a certain size beyond which it becomes beneficial.
-The second theorem finds a family of distributions for which this probability under simple majority rule is independent of the correlation coefficient. p467

-@stone2014 This paper varies committee composition given the presence of opposing forms of bias within the population of potential committee members.
-Specifically, it offers a model in which opposite forms of bias are possible and then identifies the optimal composition for a committee deciding via majority rule.
-It thereby indicates how a committee might take maximal advantage of the presence of bias. p401

 **Simple Majority** The group decision rule is simple majority.